apache/spark/chart/README.md

 ## Autoscaling with KEDA

+*This feature is still experimental.*

 KEDA stands for Kubernetes Event Driven Autoscaling.
 [KEDA](https://github.com/kedacore/keda) is a custom controller that allows users to create custom bindings to the Kubernetes [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
-We've built an experimental scaler that allows users to create scalers based on postgreSQL queries.
-For the moment this exists on a separate branch, but will be merged upstream soon.
-To install our custom version of KEDA on your cluster, please run
+We've built a scaler that allows users to create scalers based on postgreSQL queries and shared it with the community.
+This enables us to scale the number of airflow workers deployed on Kubernetes by this chart depending on the number of task that are `queued` or `running`.

 ```bash
 helm repo add kedacore https://kedacore.github.io/charts